 While coding parser manually is quite possible, we highly recommend generating parser and corresponding PSI classes from grammars using Grammar-Kit plugin.
-Besides code generation, it provides various features for editing grammar files: syntax highlighting, quick navigation, refactorings, etc. The Grammar-Kit plugin is built using its own engine; its source code can be found on GitHub.
+Besides code generation, it provides various features for editing grammar files: syntax highlighting, quick navigation, refactorings, etc. as well as integration with Gradle via Gradle Grammar-Kit Plugin.
+The Grammar-Kit plugin is built using its own engine; its source code and documentation can be found on GitHub.

 For re-using existing ANTLRv4 grammars, see antlr4-intellij-adaptor library.

 The language plugin provides the parser implementation as an implementation of the

 ParserDefinition.createParser().
 The parser receives an instance of the